Advancing AI Research Assistants with Expert-Involved Learning: Methods

-\textbf{Exploring the hypothesis-generation capacity of \method{} framework with text-image paired inputs.} Finally, we investigate the possibility of leveraging \method{} with the understanding of multimodal information to generate scientific hypotheses to inspire novel ideas in biomedical research.
-Here we use scientific images from the previous question but with new query prompts focusing on hypothesis generation.
-Moreover, we consider two different modes to generate the hypothesis, including the single-LLM mode with o1 as the base model and the Multi-LMM agent mode (HypoGenAgent) with o1 as the base model.
-HypoGenAgent is a system with four different LMMs with different roles, modified from \cite{qi2024large}.
-The overview of our proposed method is summarized in Figure \ref{fig: mmhypo gen} (a).
-To evaluate the quality of the generated hypothesis, we consider different aspects modified from \cite{zhong2023goal} with a comprehensive cover for evaluating scientific insights:
+\textbf{Exploring the hypothesis-generation capacity of \method{} framework with text-image paired inputs.} Finally, we explore the potential of leveraging \method{} to integrate multimodal understanding for scientific hypothesis generation, with the goal of inspiring novel directions in biomedical research.
+In this analysis, we reuse scientific images from the previous tasks but apply new prompts specifically designed for hypothesis generation.
+We investigate two modes: (1) a single-LLM mode using o1 as the base model, and (2) a Multi-LMM agent mode (HypoGenAgent), also based on o1.
+HypoGenAgent employs four distinct LMMs assigned to different roles, following a modified design from \cite{qi2024large}.
+Here the Analyst takes the multimodal inputs and performs quantitative analysis, the Engineer executes the experimental plan, the Scientist proposes new hypothesis, and the Criticist can verify the quality of generated hypotheses.
+An overview of the framework is provided in Figure \ref{fig: mmhypo gen} (a).
+To evaluate the quality of the hypothesis generated, we consider different aspects modified from \cite{zhong2023goal} with a comprehensive framework to evaluate scientific insight.

 \begin{itemize} \item Novelty: Does the hypothesis introduce new information or perspectives?

 \item Relevance: How closely is the hypothesis related to the topic or question?